William Hurt: Marriages and relationships

-In 1981, while he was still married, Hurt and Jennings began a relationship in Saratoga Springs, New York.
-Jennings became pregnant in the spring of 1982, which led to Hurt's divorce from Mary Beth, after which Hurt and Jennings relocated to South Carolina, a state that recognized non-ceremonial common-law marriages.
+In 1981, while he was still married, Hurt and Sandra Jennings began a relationship in Saratoga Springs, New York.
+Jennings became pregnant in the spring of 1982, which was followed by Hurt's divorce from Mary Beth, after which Hurt and Jennings relocated to South Carolina, a state that recognized non-ceremonial common-law marriages.
 Hurt and Jennings never held a marriage ceremony and later separated.

+Hurt was a private pilot and owner of a Beechcraft Bonanza.
+He was fluent in French and maintained a home outside Paris.

+Hurt and Marlee Matlin had a relationship for two years, which included living together.

+Domestic violence allegations

-Jennings sued him in New York, seeking recognition of their relationship as a common-law marriage under South Carolina law.
+Hurt's girlfriend Sandra Jennings sued Hurt in New York, seeking recognition of their relationship as a common-law marriage under South Carolina law.
 The New York court held that the relationship between Hurt and Jennings did not qualify as a common-law marriage under South Carolina law and found in Hurt's favor that no marriage existed.
-During Jennings' lawsuit against Hurt, she alleged that Hurt subjected her to physical and verbal abuse and "smashed her across the face" five days after the birth of their son.
+During Jennings' lawsuit against Hurt, she alleged that Hurt subjected her to physical and verbal abuse.
 His spokesperson denied that Hurt ever beat Jennings.

-Hurt was a private pilot and owner of a Beechcraft Bonanza.
-He was fluent in French and maintained a home outside Paris.

-He dated Marlee Matlin for one year, and they cohabited for two years.
-In her 2009 autobiography I'll Scream Later, Matlin said that their relationship involved considerable drug abuse and physical violence from Hurt, including a rape.
+In her 2009 autobiography I'll Scream Later, Marlee Matlin said that their relationship involved drug use and physical violence from Hurt, including a rape.
 In response to the accusations aired on CNN on April 13, 2009, Hurt's agent declined to respond, but Hurt issued a statement the following day that his "own recollection is that we both apologized and both did a great deal to heal our lives.
 Of course, I did and do apologize for any pain I caused.
 And I know we have both grown.
 I wish Marlee and her family nothing but good."

-In a 2022 essay for Variety, author Donna Kaz wrote about dating Hurt in their twenties, from 1977 to 1980.
-She accused Hurt of domestic violence, published in a 2016 memoir.
+In a 2022 essay for Variety, after Hurt had died, author Donna Kaz wrote about dating Hurt in their twenties, from 1977 to 1980.
+She accused Hurt of domestic abuse in the article.